Fran Warren

-Frances Wolff (March 4, 1926 – March 4, 2013), known professionally as Fran Warren, was an American singer.
+Frances Wolfe (March 4, 1926 – March 4, 2013), known professionally as Fran Warren, was an American singer.

+Biography

-She was born into a Jewish family in the New York City borough of the Bronx.
+Born Frances Wolfe, Warren was raised in a Jewish family in The Bronx, New York on March 4, 1926.
 After some time in a chorus line at the Roxy Theater, she joined Art Mooney's big band and worked with Billy Eckstine, who gave her the name "Fran Warren".
-She spent almost two years with the Charlie Barnet band before achieving some recognition with Claude Thornhill.
+Warren spent almost two years with the Charlie Barnet band before achieving some recognition with Claude Thornhill.
 In 1947, she reached the music charts for the first time with the song "A Sunday Kind of Love" written by her manager, Barbara Belle.

-She began a solo career in 1948 when she signed a contract with RCA Victor.
+Warren began a solo career in 1948 when she signed a contract with RCA Victor.
 She had a hit record with "I Said My Pajamas (and Put On My Pray'rs)", a duet with Tony Martin which reached No. 3 on the charts.
 During the same year, she sang on the radio program Sing It Again.
 In the early 1950s, after a number of her records failed to chart, she signed with MGM Records.
 Her last chart hit was "It's Anybody's Heart" in 1953.
 Her albums included Hey There!
 Here's Fran Warren arranged by Marty Paich and Something's Coming arranged by Ralph Burns and Al Cohn.
-Warren performed in the musicals Mame, South Pacific, and The Pajama Game and went on tour with the big band of Harry James.
+Warren performed in the Broadway musicals Mame, South Pacific, and The Pajama Game.

+During the 1960s, Warren toured with the band led by trumpeter Harry James.
+On October 14, 1964, Warren and her brother Max Wolfe were arrested for possession of marijuana when police searched their apartments for evidence related to a $900,000 swindling scheme at a May's department store.
+Warren was in a car parked outside of a Manhattan bank when George Witt, a real estate agent and Warren's then-boyfriend, was arrested after he withdrew $1,090 from a safe deposit box.
+Witt and George Agro, a jewelry salesman, were arrested on charges of grand larceny, forgery, and conspiracy.